Rock climbing has significantly increased in popularity over recent years, and it’s not hard to see why!

 However, when he reached his teenage years, he ditched the dodgy gear altogether and began to free solo.
 At this time, he became completely obsessed with the climbing lifestyle and would sleep in a tent wherever he could climb.

-With so many inspirational and varied rock climbers, it is impossible to isolate just one as the best.
+With so many inspirational and varied rock climbers, isolating just one as the best is impossible.
 We hope that this list encourages you to get out there and give this wonderful sport your all!